920-294-1414

 • Second OWI Offense Charge Reduced

-• First OWI Chemical Test Refusal Case Dismissed
+• First OWI With .214 Blood Test Result Case Dismissed

 • 1st OWI, Unlawfully Refusing a Chemical Test & Speeding OWI Reduced to Reckless Driving